FancyWaifu/C/README.md

-These are the labs I did for my C programming course at Mizzou
+These are the prelabs I did for my C programming course at Mizzou